Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

   Determines the amount of RAM allocated to the execution environment.
 The default value for this setting is `tiny`.
   To increase the amount of RAM allocated, you can set the value to `medium` or `large`.
 A [Pro Subscription](https://app.genez.io/billing) is required to change this configuration.

+  Note: For custom resource control for persistent servers, you can use the `vcpuCount` and `memoryMb` fields instead.

   tiny = 256MB RAM, 1 VCPU

   medium = 384MB RAM, 1 VCPU